-Many people wonder whether the railroads are good to buy in Monopoly.
+Many people wonder whether it’s smart to buy the railroads in Monopoly.
 Most people seem to value them highly, but how much return on investment do they actually generate?
 And are some railroads better than others?
-Let’s take a look.
+Let’s take a look…

 Monopoly railroads cost and return